AlexNisnevich/blog/_posts/2024-05-xx-wordbots_postmortem.md

 [link to a "what is wordbots?" for those who don't know?]

+## Table of Contents
+[TODO TOC ... this post is long enough to need it!]

 ## First, A Visualization!
 Before I talk about my successes and challenges with Wordbots, it might be helpful to throw up a little graph I made illustrating the development process as the story of git commits and releases:
 ![enter image description here](https://github.com/AlexNisnevich/blog/blob/master/_notebooks/wordbots-graphs/wordbots-dev-history.png?raw=true)